Principal name coreshow all attributes | |

 Important

-In SWITCHaai, this attribute SHOULD NOT be used. eduPersonTargetedID is preferred or use swissEduPersonUniqueID if a non-targeted identifier is required.
+• In the Switch edu-ID federation, this attribute SHOULD NOT be used.
+Use swissEduPersonUniqueID if a non-targeted identifier is required.

 Notes

-Syntactically, ePPN looks like an email address but is not intended to be a person's published email address or be used as an email address.
-In general, name-based identifiers tend to be subject to some degree of expected change and/or reassignment.
+• Syntactically, ePPN looks like an email address but is not intended to be a person’s published email address, or to be used as an email address.
+Consumers must not assume this is a valid email address for the individual.

 Syntax